Syncano/syncano-cli/README.rst

     syncano sockets --instance-name my_custom_instance list

-Eg.: if your default Instance is `my_instance_name` and you run above command - the Custom Sockets from instance `my_custom_instance` will be displayed, and again::
+Eg.: if your default Instance is `my_instance_name` and you run above command - the Sockets from instance `my_custom_instance` will be displayed, and again::

     syncano sockets list

-Will display Custom Sockets from `my_instance_name` - because it is set to be a default one.
+Will display Sockets from `my_instance_name` - because it is set to be a default one.

 After a registration - there's no default Instance set.
 So it's desired to create one and set it as default::